Lee Sin Build Guide by NixLychee

 Champion Build Guide

 Hello everyone!
 I'm NixLychee, an NA Lee Sin onetrick and Jungle Main.
-I've been playing League of Legends for a little while, and I'm always keen on helping people enjoy League of Legends as much as possible.
+I've been playing League of Legends for a while, and I'm always keen on helping people enjoy League of Legends as much as possible.

 By no means would I consider myself the best Lee Sin out there, but I can confidently say that I am pretty decent, and am able to give relatively good advice to newer players getting into this game.